William Powell (Virginia colonist): Settlement in Virginia

-Massacre; militia action; death
+Militia leader

-A great Native American (Indian) massacre of at least 347 of the 1,258 Virginia colonists occurred on March 22, 1622.
-Captain Powell, who was described as the "gunner" of James City County, was one of a few who received early word of the planned massacre and was "instrumental in giving warning to the plantations nearest Jamestown."
-Most sources state that the friendly Native American (Indian) who gave warning of the impending attacks told Richard Pace of the planned attack.
-Since Powell and Pace lived near each other and were business associates, it appears that Pace warned Powell and that both men proceeded to warn other people in the neighborhood of Jamestown, as stated in William Stith's 1740 history of the colony.
+Captain Powell, who was described as the "gunner" of James City County, was one of a few who received early word of the planned colonist massacre and was "instrumental in giving warning to the plantations nearest Jamestown."
+Most sources state that the friendly Native American ("Chanco") who gave warning of the impending attacks told Richard Pace of the planned attack.
+As Powell and Pace lived near each other and were business associates, it appears that Pace warned Powell and that both men proceeded to warn other people in the neighborhood of Jamestown, as stated in William Stith's 1740 history of the colony.
 Immediately after the attack, Powell went to Martin's Hundred to help evacuate the survivors.
 He took possession of the estate of Nathaniel Powell, who was killed along with his wife during the attack.
 It was later determined Powell was not related to Nathaniel as he had claimed.
 Nathaniel's older brother, Thomas Powell, succeeded to ownership of the property.

 Soon after beginning the Chickahominy River enterprise mentioned above, Captain William Powell was killed leading a party of militia against the Native Americans (Indians).
-The militia were seeking revenge for the March 22, 1622 massacre.
+The militia were seeking revenge for the March massacre.
 Captain William Powell, as he is identified in the list of Burgesses, may have died in late 1622 or possibly in January 1623.
 A letter of January 24, 1623 from colonist John Harrison to his brother, Richard Harrison, states that Captain Powell, and others, were dead.